Spice Cake (1 Piece (1/10 Of 1 Layer, 8 Inches Or 9 Inches Dia))

 Pair with Protein

-Incorporate a small amount of healthy fats such as avocado, nut butter, or seeds (like chia or flaxseeds) to your meal.
-This can help stabilize blood sugar levels.
+Incorporate healthy fats such as nuts, seeds, or avocado.
+These fats can help stabilize blood sugar levels.

 Stay Hydrated